What is a Class Action Lawsuit?

 - Motivate defendants to settle since there are many plaintiffs

-While they have some benefits, class actions lawsuits have disadvantages.
+Class actions lawsuits also have disadvantages.
 Here are some of them.

 - Cases take a long time to settle because of the complex procedures involved.

-- Class members give up their right to sue individually.
-They also cede control over the suit to the lead plaintiff and his or her attorney.
+- Class members cede control over the suit to the lead plaintiff and his or her attorney.

 - The quality of legal representation affects all class members.
 If the lawyer does a poor job, all members suffer.